dvanbuskirk/concourse/README.md

 * Add chefspec tests
 * Get this building in TravisCI
 * Add test kitchen
-* Add lwrp for flycli with some very basic resources (in progess)
+* Add lwrp for flycli with some very basic resources (in progress)

 ## Contributing